juliakocur/graphiql-app/README.md

 - `npm run lint ` - run ESLint to identify and fix code style issues and errors

-- `npm run format:fix` - fix code formatting with Prettier
+- `npm run prettier-fix` - fix code formatting with Prettier

 - `npm run test` - run the process of executing tests and generating test outcome reports using vitest